Cong terms PM's I-Day speech 'crass', filled with lies; AAP says it's his 'farewell' address from Red Fort | Politics

 Samajwadi Party president Akhilesh Yadav said Modi while talking about ''pariwarvaad' should first have a look at Uttar Pradesh Chief Minister Yogi Adityanath, who he termed as an example of ''pariwarvaad' in the state.
 Yadav was apparently referring to Adityanath also being the head of the Gorakshpeeth of Gorakhpur.

+Bihar Deputy Chief Minister Tejashwi Yadav said Modi's remark that he will unfurl the tricolour next year ''smacks of arrogance''.

+''The prime minister seems to have forgotten that nothing is permanent.
+The world has seen so many rulers and all lost power one way or the other.
+The PM wishfully thinks that he is immune to this trend,'' he said.

-In a statement, Ramesh said, ''To summarise, PM Modi's failures in the last nine years can be categorised under 'durniti' (bad policies), 'anyay' (injustice) and - perhaps most importantly - 'badniyat' (ill intention).
+The RJD leader also said, ''I wonder how does the PM muster courage to speak of corruption and pariwarvaad.
+Who is Ajit Pawar (NCP chief Sharad Pawar's nephew)?
+He was also accused by PM of corruption barely a week before being made the deputy chief minister of Maharashtra where BJP is the largest constituent of the ruling coalition.''
+Congress leader Ramesh issued a statement, saying, ''To summarise, PM Modi's failures in the last nine years can be categorised under 'durniti' (bad policies), 'anyay' (injustice) and - perhaps most importantly - 'badniyat' (ill intention).
 Rhetoric and bluster can no longer cover up this truth which is now evident to the entire country.''
 He said Modi addressed the devastation caused by the violence in Manipur casually, comparing it with incidents in other parts of the country. ''He showed no sorrow or acknowledgment of the abject failures which have led to Manipur turning into a war zone.
 He brazenly claimed that 'Bharat Mata' is being rejuvenated in 'Amrit Kaal' - when the whole nation has witnessed her fate in Manipur where women are being brutally violated,'' Ramesh claimed.

 He said while Modi asserted that a new world order has been ushered in as the world saw India's capability during the COVID-19 pandemic, he ''deliberately failed to mention that as a direct result of inadequate oxygen supplies and the PM's 'failure' to order adequate vaccines in a timely manner, India ended up with 40 lakh Covid deaths - the world's 'highest' death toll - according to the WHO''.
 He added the ''world has not forgotten the bodies piled up outside hospitals and flowing down the Ganga during the devastating second wave of the pandemic''.
 The Congress leader also lashed out at the prime minister over the border issue with China.